-Early-exponential (optical density at 600 nm, $OD{600} \approx 0.3$) cultures of the P. aeruginosa clinical isolates were added in triplicates to the wells of 96-well plates.
-Phages were added to these cultures at an MOI of 0.01 and incubated at 37 °C with 100 rpm shaking for 15 min.
+Early-exponential cultures (optical density at 600 nm, $OD{600} \approx 0.3$) of the P. aeruginosa clinical isolates were added in triplicates to the wells of 96-well plates.
+Phages were added to these cultures at an MOI of 0.01 and incubated at 37°C with 100 rpm shaking for 15 min.
 The plates were centrifuged and a sample of the supernatant was taken, 10-fold serially diluted, and plated onto DLA plates of PAO1 to determine the titer of phages that did not adsorb to the clinical strain.
 A control plate in which phages were added to LB was used to determine the total phage concentration.
-The concentration of adsorbed phages was determined by subtracting non-adsorbed phage concentration from the total phage concentration in the suspension.
+The concentration of adsorbed phages was determined by subtracting non-adsorbed phage concentration in the suspension.
 The percentage of adsorbed phages was calculated as the ratio between adsorbed phages and total phages.
-Phages were considered to adsorb when over half of their population on average adhered to the cells.
+Phages were considered to the cells.